wp-plugins/per-post-scripts-and-styles/readme.txt

 == Changelog ==

+= 1.1 =
+* Added the ability to include a footer script block
+* Added support for WordPress 3.3
+* Added support for child themes

 = 1.0.1 =
 * Fixed a bug where meta boxes weren't properly showing up on custom post type edit pages

 = 1.0 =
 * First publicly released version